tls-attacker/ModifiableVariable/README.md

 # Modifiable Variables
 Modifiable variable allows one to set modifications to basic types after or before their values are actually determined.
-When their actual values are determined and one tries to access the value via getters the original value will be returned in a modified form accordingly.
+When their actual values are determined and one tries to access the value via getters, the original value will be returned in a modified form accordingly.

 The best way to present the functionality of this concept is by means of a simple example: